Mortgage Underwriter: Job Description & Career Info

 After becoming licensed, an individual can work as a mortgage underwriter.
 To perform their job, a mortgage underwriter might review an applicant's credit and financial reports, meet with applicants to obtain more information about their loans, explain the application process or the different types of mortgages that are available and approve (or deny) applications.

-Related to Mortgage Underwriter: Job Description and Info About Becoming a Mortgage Underwriter
+Related to Mortgage Underwriter: Job Description & Career Info

 - Recently Updated

-A payment processor is a financial clerk who records and processes payments for bills, fines, fees or other...
+A payment processor is a financial clerk who records and processes payments for bills, fines, fees, or other transactions....

 Research the requirements to become a mortgage loan broker.
 Learn about the job description and duties and read the...